 Altogether, Dr. Gottman has completed seven studies that explored what predicts divorce.
 These studies included three groups: 1) couples that divorced 2) couples that stayed together and were happy and 3) couples that stayed together and were unhappy.
 Dr. Gottman’s research helped him identify specific behavior patterns in couples that he later termed the “Masters” and “Disasters” of relationships.

-If we could go to the “Love Lab,” and if we learned that we were in the category of having a high probability of divorce, does that mean there’s no hope?
-Should we break up now, even if our relationship seems good to us?
+If we could go to Gottman’s “Love Lab,” and if we learned that we were in the category of having a high probability of divorce, does that mean there’s no hope?
+Should we break up now even if our relationship seems good to us?